-- Discuss research findings that connect humanizing facilitation and course design strategies with online student success.
+- Discuss research findings connecting humanizing facilitation and course design strategies with online student success.

-- Review the literature review on the impact of humanizing strategies specific to your own discipline/course and contribute your findings to a shared knowledge base.
+- Review the literature on the impact of humanizing strategies specific to your own discipline/course.

-- Experience and evaluate at least three tools and techniques, including one that’s new to you, for implementing evidence-based humanizing strategies.
+- Evaluate three tools and techniques for implementing evidence-based humanizing strategies.

-- Develop a fully articulated implementation plan for introducing or enhancing two to three evidence-based humanizing strategies in your online courses that best fit your teaching style, including selecting the tools and techniques you will use to implement your chosen strategies, developing an assessment method, and possibly sharing your findings with the course’s learning community.
+- Develop a fully articulated implementation plan for introducing or enhancing two to three evidence-based humanizing strategies in your online courses that best fit your teaching style.

 Technical Skill Requirements